victor-cleber/java-development-bootcamp/README.md

 ## Four Principles of OOP

-- **Inheritance** child classes inherit data and behaviors from parent class
+- **Inheritance** child classes inherit data and behaviors from parent class.
-- **Encapsulation** containing information in an object, exposing only selected information
+- **Encapsulation** containing information in an object, exposing only selected information.
-- **Abstraction** only exposing high level public methods for accessing an object
+- **Abstraction** only exposing high level public methods for accessing an object.
-- **Polymorphism** many methods can do the same task
+- **Polymorphism** many methods can do the same task.

 ## Blocks of OOP
 - Classes